What if Eye...?

 * Equal contribution ** Equal advising

 We've created a simulator where you can define and evolve your own embodied agents.
-You can define your own task (or not- tbt openendness) and evolve the agent's eyes or brains.
+You can define your own task, or use existing ones, and evolve agent's eyes or brains.

 A Roadmap for Generative Design of Visual Intelligence